TomographicImaging/eqt/CONTRIBUTING.md

 ## Continuous Integration
 GitHub Actions automatically runs a subset of the unit tests on every commit via [`test.yml`](.github/workflows/test.yml).
+> [!NOTE]
+> GitHub Actions does not currently support unit tests that test GUI elements.
+These tests should include the `@skip_ci` decorator so that they are skipped when the GitHub Actions are executed.

 ### Testing